 Section 10.
 Beginning with Directors elected in 2018, no Director shall serve more than three (3) consecutive terms.

 Section 11.
 Excluding the Officers, no more than two (2) Directors may be from the same workers’ compensation jurisdiction.

 Section 1.
 The Executive Committee of the Association shall consist of the President, President-elect, Secretary, Treasurer, Immediate Past President, and any other individuals designated by the President.

 Section 2.
-The Executive Committee shall have the power between meetings of the Board and to take final action consistent with established policies of the Association in matters which the Executive Committee determines to be urgent.
-Such action shall be reported to the Board of Directors for ratification or confirmation at its next meeting.
+The Executive Committee shall have the power between meetings of the Board to take final action consistent with established policies of the Association in matters which the Executive Committee determines to be urgent.
+Such action shall be reported to the Board for ratification or confirmation at its next meeting.

 ARTICLE VII – AMENDMENTS

 Section 1.
 These Bylaws may be amended by the majority vote of members attending the Annual Meeting.
 The members of record thirty (30) days prior to the Annual Meeting shall be sent notice of the recommended amendments.